sproutfund/field-guide/community-building/campaigns/index.md

 2. How often do your activities need to take place?
 3. What useful milestones might you set?
 4. What external milestones might influence or impact your activities?

+## Campaign Planning Tools

+Use the <a href="https://drive.google.com/open?id=1gA0d42b4SaC4sWjROwSMpBbQDr9qOH2P">**_Campaign Builder_**</a> to help you create a high-level, one-page plan for your campaign.

+Use the <a href="https://drive.google.com/open?id=1nCLW0w_PVVaUa9ue9rFZN4KztROOQ8Ot">**_Experience Cards_**</a> to help you brainstorm the kinds of action-oriented experiences you might include in your campaign.
+Remember, you can use the same experience type more than once!

+Then, use the <a href="https://drive.google.com/open?id=1I3nZ17F4FZw6IYeFXEyrDOlPX9B-kbv8">**_Campaign Arc_**</a> to illustrate how you might stitch those experiences together to create your campaign.
+This will enable you to create a one-page summary of your trajectory.

+Finally, use the <a href="https://drive.google.com/open?id=1iEz99pTPr_ou9apLu1iYkFIg67_t4_9P">**_Experience Builder_**</a> to plan each experience in your campaign in greater detail.